-Experts warn that the increasing automation in agriculture has heightened cyber risks, yet the USDA has shown a cultural reluctance to prioritize cybersecurity measures [bf2588b3].
+Senator Mike Rounds (R-S.D.) has highlighted the vulnerabilities in agricultural technology, including autonomous vehicles and infrastructure, which are increasingly susceptible to cyber threats as technology advances [d457ce1d].
 In response to these growing concerns, bipartisan lawmakers introduced the Farm and Food Cybersecurity Act in January 2024, aiming to bolster the USDA's cybersecurity framework [bf2588b3].
-In its latest budget proposal, the USDA has requested $500,000 specifically for cybersecurity initiatives, reflecting a recognition of the urgent need for enhanced protections [bf2588b3].
+The USDA has requested $500,000 specifically for cybersecurity initiatives in its latest budget proposal, reflecting a recognition of the urgent need for enhanced protections [bf2588b3].

-The USDA is also receiving assistance from the Office of the National Cyber Director to improve its cybersecurity capabilities [bf2588b3].
-This collaboration is critical as the food and agriculture sector becomes increasingly interconnected and vulnerable to cyber threats, which can disrupt supply chains and compromise food safety [bf2588b3].
+The USDA is also collaborating with the Office of the National Cyber Director to improve its cybersecurity capabilities [bf2588b3].
+This partnership is crucial as the food and agriculture sector becomes more interconnected and vulnerable to cyber threats, which can disrupt supply chains and compromise food safety [bf2588b3].
+Amit Yoran, CEO of Tenable, has noted varying levels of cybersecurity preparedness among critical infrastructure providers, underscoring the need for a unified approach to security [d457ce1d].

 In the broader context of the manufacturing industry, recent reports have highlighted that it remains the most-attacked sector for the third consecutive year, with over 25% of security incidents attributed to manufacturers [06db5956].
 Cybercriminals are increasingly employing tactics such as credential harvesting and ransomware attacks, emphasizing the need for robust security measures across all sectors, including food and agriculture [06db5956].